virtual-vehicle/Credibility-Assessment-Framework/Credibility-Development-Kit/metrics/implementation/models/level_1/README.md

 A collection of metrics that can be used for assessing the credibility of simulation model implementation, according to Credibility Level 1:

 * [`verifyExpertStatement`](#verifyexpertstatement): Can be used for checking if a given statement has been signed by the expert that is identified by an X509 certificate[^1]
+* [`verifySystemStructure`](#verifysystemstructure): Static code check, if a system structure (including all components, connectors and connections of the system) is well-defined

 ---
 ## `verifyExpertStatement`